Snowball (since version 2.0) supports specifying non-ASCII characters using

 when it wants

-Using literal Unicode character in strings in the source file may work in some cases, but isn't really supported - the snowball compiler doesn't (currently at least) have the concept of "source character set", so at best you'll limit which programming languages your stemmer can be used with.
+Using literal UTF-8-encoded Unicode characters in strings in the source file may work in some cases, but isn't really supported - the Snowball compiler doesn't (currently at least) have the concept of "source character set", so at best you'll limit which programming languages your stemmer can be used with.

 If you wish to describe other Latin-alphabet based codesets for use in stemmers we recommend using the following conventions: